NullVoxPopuli/ember-resources/README.md

 ### `useResource`

 `useResource` takes either a `Resource` or `LifecycleResource` and an args thunk.

+`useResource` is what allows _Resources_ to be used in JS, they hide the reactivity APIs from the consumer so that the surface API is smaller.

 ```ts
 import { useResource } from 'ember-resources';